What you need to know about cyberbullying

 Unfortunately, sometimes those options aren’t enough.
 If someone is coming after you and you went through all the proper channels (the principal at a school, or HR at a workplace) and they didn’t stop, you may need to go a step further.

-For legal advice, you may want to seek advice from a personal injury lawyer.
+For legal advice, you may want to seek advice from a personal injury lawyer from any great law firm in your city.
 Personal injury lawyers get involved when physical, verbal, and psychological damage is claimed to have occurred.
 These litigators also fight for you in the case of slander in the professional world.

 On social media, you may use personal accounts as a sounding board when you are frustrated.
 However, if a disgruntled employee defames you and your company, it can cause damage to your reputation.
 Discussing a case against your verbal abuser can be brought to your lawyer.